lukasver/Mahjong-Stars/documentation/docs-consolidated.md

 - **NFT Marketplace**: Primary currency for trading in-game assets
 - **Revenue Sharing**: Participate in platform revenue distribution

-Mahjong Stars leverages the **$MJS utility token** and **StarsPoints** to drive a scalable Web3 economy, enabling user rewards, premium gameplay, and sustainable monetization.
+Mahjong Stars leverages the **$TILE utility token** and **StarsPoints** to drive a scalable Web3 economy, enabling user rewards, premium gameplay, and sustainable monetization.
 Our structured tokenomics are designed for long-term value creation and community growth.

-### Are $MJS and StarsPoints the same thing?
+### Are $TILE and StarsPoints the same thing?

-**No, StarsPoints are not the same as $MJS**.
+**No, StarsPoints are not the same as $TILE**.

 **StarsPoints** are the primary and exclusive in-game currency used for: